heyitskyle/humanhistory-web/README.md

-# humanhistory-web
-Repository for "PRIDE!
-A Human History" web project.
+# PRIDE!
+A Human History

-## Welcome!

 PRIDE!
 A Human History is a web-based educational tool designed to bridge the education gaps in LGBTQ+ history.
 Conceived from personal experience, the site explores the often overlooked aspects of queer history.
 It showcases the milestones, figures, and cultural achievements of the LGBTQ+ community.
 The projects touches on the joys of queer history as opposed to the often portrayed images of struggle and suffering.